 6. Hired Help

 If you work full time or are unable to let your dog out during the day, get some help.
 Your pup should not be crated for more than 4 hours at a time (after 6 months of age).
 Ask your friendly stay-at-home mom if they want to earn some extra money for letting your dog out during the day.
 Or, you can search on google for some local dog walkers in your area.
 There are even some cell phone apps to help you find local dog walkers like “Rover” or “Wag”.

-Whether you are in the midst of training your new puppy or leaving your trained dog at home while you are gone most of the day, getting someone to let them out will prevent accidents that you don’t have to clean up when you come home.
+Whether you are in the midst of training your new puppy or leaving your already trained dog at home during the day, getting someone to let them out will prevent accidents that you don’t have to clean up when you come home.
 It will also help your dog remain calm while you are away.